Cheryl-Lau/Solar_disc_analysis/README.md

 The final fitted curve with the output coefficients is shown in Fig 5.
 Check if it makes sense.

 P.S.
-If anyone can make a smarter search algorithm instead of doing just a "blind scan" that would be much appreciated.
+If anyone can make a smarter search algorithm instead of doing just a "blind scan" please add it in thanks.